intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/API Overview/Energy API.md

 # Visualisations
 ---
-The API is primarily intended to help depict energy flows in graphical views, as time-windowed energy flow from 'sources' at the top, to 'sinks' at the bottom.
+The API helps depict energy flows in graphical views, as time-windowed energy flow from 'sources' at the top, to 'sinks' at the bottom.

 Sources | Sinks
 --- |---